Runsong123/SSP/README.md

 ```

 ## Acknowledgements
-This project is built upon [IGR](https://github.com/amosgropp/IGR) and [SAP](https://github.com/autonomousvision/shape_as_points.git) codebases.
+Some code snippets are borrowed from [IGR](https://github.com/amosgropp/IGR) and [SAP](https://github.com/autonomousvision/shape_as_points.git) codebases.
 We thank the authors for releasing their code.

 ## Citation
 If you find our work useful in your research, please cite our paper.